carfup/PCFControls/README.md

 [Get the latest solution here](https://github.com/carfup/PCFControls/releases)

 ## Quick Edit Form
+**Available to be bind on a text field or a Lookup field direct !**
 ### Purpose
 We all know the Quick View Form which allow you to display data related to a lookup field.
 However, it's just display and you have to open the lookup record in order to edit some data.